syncfusion-content/wpf-docs/wpf/Scheduler/Resource-Grouping.md

 ### Assign the resource objects to appointment business object

-You can associate scheduler `ResourceMapping` to the custom appointment by mapping resource `Id` in the `ResourceIdCollection` property of `AppointmentMapping`.
+You can associate scheduler `ResourceMapping` to the custom appointment by mapping resource `Id` in the `ResourceIdCollection` property of [AppointmentMapping](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentMapping.html).
 Custom appointments associated with the scheduler resources will be displayed when `ResourceGroupType` set as `Resource` or `Date`.
 You can also assign resources to recurrence appointments.

 {% tabs %}
 {% highlight c# %}